eyalk11/compare-my-stocks/README.md

 The input data I currently have is a MyStockProtfolio CSV (any csv that describes buys/sells), and will add later  Interactive brokers account's positions.
 The additional input data is account in Interactive Brokers.

-Having said that, it is in prelimaniry said and not guarnteed to work, currently.
+Having said that, it is in preliminary considtion and not guarnteed to work, currently.